-- (3) We expect to present our equity differently upon becoming a C corporation.
-To reflect the C corporation structure of our equity, we will separately present the value of our common stock, additional paid-in capital and retained earnings. \$14.2 million of the reclassification of mezzanine capital and \$4,473.2 million of the reclassification of members' capital have been allocated to non-controlling interest.
-The remaining portion of the reclassification of members' capital has been allocated to additional paid-in capital. - (4) Reflects the issuance of an aggregate of 126,107,336 shares of Class C common stock and Class D common stock to the Continuing LLC Owners on a one-to-one basis with the number of LLC Interests they own, for nominal consideration.
-Each share of Class C common stock will entitle its holder to one vote on all matters presented to our stockholders generally.
+- (5) Reflects the issuance of shares of Class D common stock to the Continuing LLC Owners on a one-to-one basis with the number of LLC Interests they own, for nominal consideration.
 Each share of Class D common stock will entitle its holder to ten votes on all matters presented to our stockholders generally.
-Holders of Class D common stock will not be entitled to receive any distributions from or participate in any dividends declared by our board of directors. - (5) Reflects the receipt of 96,114,887 shares of Class B common stock by the Refinitiv Direct Owner and 96,114,887 LLC Interests by Tradeweb as a result of the Refinitiv Contribution.
-Each share of Class B common stock will entitle its holder to ten votes on all matters presented to our stockholders generally. - (6) Upon completion of the Reorganization Transactions, we will become the sole manager of TWM LLC.
+Holders of Class D common stock will not be entitled to receive any distributions from or participate in any dividends declared by our board of directors. - (6) Reflects the receipt by the Refinitiv Direct Owner of shares of Class B common stock in exchange for the contribution of an entity that owns LLC Interests.
+Each share of Class B common stock will entitle its holder to ten votes on all matters presented to our stockholders generally. - (7) Upon completion of the Reorganization Transactions and this offering, there will be no outstanding shares of Class C common stock. - (8) Upon completion of the Reorganization Transactions, we will become the sole manager of TWM LLC.
 As the sole manager of TWM LLC, we will operate and control all of the business and affairs of TWM LLC and, through TWM LLC and its subsidiaries, conduct our business.
 As a result of this control, and because we will have a substantial financial interest in TWM LLC, we will consolidate the financial results of TWM LLC and will report a non-controlling interest related to the LLC Interests held by the Continuing LLC Owners on our unaudited pro forma consolidated statement of financial condition.

-Following the Reorganization Transactions and prior to the completion of this offering, we will hold 96,114,887 LLC Interests, and the Continuing LLC Owners will hold 126,107,336 LLC Interests, representing 43.3% and 56.7%, respectively, of the outstanding LLC Interests of TWM LLC.
+Following the Reorganization Transactions and prior to the completion of this offering, we will hold LLC Interests, and the Continuing LLC Owners will hold LLC Interests, representing % and %, respectively, of the outstanding LLC Interests of TWM LLC.

-Following the Reorganization Transactions, this offering and the application of all of the net proceeds from this offering to purchase issued and outstanding LLC Interests (and cancel the corresponding shares of common stock) from certain of the Bank Stockholders, we will hold 132,364,887 LLC Interests, and the Continuing LLC Owners will hold 89,857,336 LLC Interests, representing 59.6% and 40.4%, respectively, of the outstanding LLC Interests of TWM LLC.
+Following the Reorganization Transactions, this offering and the application of all of the net proceeds from this offering to purchase issued and outstanding LLC Interests (and cancel the corresponding shares of Class D common stock) from certain of the Other LLC Owners, we will hold LLC Interests, and the Continuing LLC Owners will hold LLC Interests, representing % and %, respectively, of the outstanding LLC Interests of TWM LLC.